The Most Endangered Animals in Africa

 9. Hooded Vulture

-Vultures are a critical component in the African landscape but their numbers are plummeting due to increased poisoning incidents.
-Without vultures clearing carcasses, there is a risk in the increase of disease – as has happened in India, where they have lost 95% of their vultures.
-The hooded vulture is now one of the most endangered species in Africa – recently upgraded to Critically Endangered.
+Vultures are a critical component in the African landscape but their numbers are decreasing rapidly due to increased, often unintentional poisoning, among other things.
+Without vultures clearing carcasses, there is a risk of increasing disease.
+This happened in India in the 1990s, when the vulture population declined by more than 95% due to the increase in use of an anti-inflammatory drug for cattle.
+The hooded vulture is one of the most endangered species in Africa and is listed as Critically Endangered on the Red List of the International Union for Conservation of Nature (IUCN).
 They are easy to distinguish from other vultures by their small size and thin hooked bill.

 Best places to see hooded vultures: